Major-Goof/opkh-v3.1/content/authors/Teresa/_index.md

 ---
 # Display name
-title: Emil Jacobsson
+title: Teresa Mietunen

 # Username (this should match the folder name)
 authors:
-- emil
+- Terasa

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: SLL-vastaava
+role: Taloudenhoitaja

 # Organizations/Affiliations
 #organizations: